juniorgasparotto/GraphExpression/README.md

 D
 ```

-**2)** the second overload of this method requires the expression and a method that is the circular entity, i.e. with this overload to your circular class need not necessarily have a constructor with a parameter of type `string` , for who will the creation of class will be this method.
+**2)** the second overload requires the expression and a method that is the "circular entity factory", that is, with this overload to your circular class does not need to be forced to have a constructor with a parameter, since the creation of the class will be made in this method.
 There are two variants of this method, a synchronous and another asynchronously.

 ```csharp
 public T Deserialize(string expression, Func<string, T> createEntityCallback);
 public async Task<T> DeserializeAsync(string expression, Func<string, T> createEntityCallback);
 ```

 **3)** the third overload of this method requires the expression and an instance of the class `CircularEntityFactory<T>` .
-This class can be used to enhance an expression in the form of `string` .
-That means you can create functions in this class and use it in the expression in text form.
+This class allows custom functions are used in the expression in text form.
 There are two variants of this method, a synchronous and another asynchronously.

 ```csharp
 public T Deserialize(string expression, CircularEntityFactory<T> factory);